-Cermaq is one of the world's leading salmon farming companies.
+Cermag is one of the world's leading salmon farming companies.
 The company is working to supply consumers with safe and delicious salmon that can be enjoyed.
-Cermaq has earned a strong reputation in areas such as the protection of marine resources and transparent corporate activities.
-Notably, Cermaq's initiatives have gained recognition as examples of actions that are closely aligned with the United Nations' Sustainable Development Goals (SDGs).
+Cermag has earned a strong reputation in areas such as the protection of marine resources and transparent corporate activities.
+Notably, ples of actions that are closely aligned with the United